 For under $300, we're talking mostly about laptops designed for general productivity and media consumption, like text processing, web browsing, and video playback.
 In the case of Chromebooks, just make sure you can do everything through a Chrome browser or Android app, as Chrome OS is limited in the type of applications you can install.

-We've tested more than 140 laptops.
+We've tested more than 150 laptops.
 Below are our recommendations for the best laptops under $300.
 You can also check out our recommendations for the best laptops under $400, the best laptops under $500, and the best student Chromebooks.
+If you want to learn more about how we test laptops or our review process, check out this article, where we give you a quick rundown of each step from the moment we purchase the laptop to the final published review.

-The best laptop under $300 we've tested is the Lenovo IdeaPad Slim 3i Chromebook 14 (2023), a simple 14-inch Chromebook designed for light tasks like text processing, web browsing, and video playback.
-Though entirely plastic, it feels reasonably well-built for its price, and it has a compact design that makes it easy to carry around.
-The battery lasts around 13 hours of light use or 12 hours of video playback on a full charge, so you won't have to worry about bringing the power adapter when you're out and about.
-Even if you do, the laptop charges over USB-C. You get Wi-Fi 6E wireless connectivity, an excellent 1080p webcam, and a decent number of ports, including a full-size HDMI.
+The best laptop under $300 we've tested is the Lenovo IdeaPad Slim 3i Chromebook 14 (2023).
+This compact 14-inch model feels reasonably well-built for its price.
+The battery lasts around 13 hours of light use on a full charge, so you won't have to worry about bringing the power adapter when you're out and about.
+You get Wi-Fi 6E wireless connectivity, an excellent 1080p webcam, and a decent number of ports, including a full-size HDMI.
+Chromebooks are generally better suited for younger students or anyone needing to access web content through a browser.
+This means that if you need specialized third-party apps, it's best to get a Windows laptop, like the one we recommend below.

 You can configure this laptop with an Intel N100, N200, or a Core i3-N305 CPU and up to 8GB of RAM and 256GB of storage.
-Most of the configurations are below $300; however, if you can stretch your budget slightly, we highly recommend getting the top-end Core i3 model, which you can often find on sale for around $400 USD on Lenovo's website.
+Most of the configurations are below $300; however, if you can stretch your budget slightly, we highly recommend getting the top-end Core i3 model, which you can often find on sale for around $370 USD on Lenovo's website.
 Not only will you get more processing power for heavier multitasking, but you'll also get a sharper and brighter FHD, touch-sensitive display.
-Naturally, there are some compromises, and in this case, it's the keyboard and touchpad.
-The former feels spacious but a bit mushy, and unfortunately, the latter is small and not always responsive to inputs.
+Naturally, there are some compromises: the keyboard feels spacious but a bit mushy, and the touchpad is small and not always responsive to inputs.
 There's also no fingerprint sensor or facial recognition camera for added security or quick logins.

 Unfortunately, just like any budget-friendly device, there are a few compromises.
 First, the speakers are bad, as they don't get very loud and sound unnatural, with no bass whatsoever.
 There's also no 3.5 mm headphone jack, so you'll need a USB-C audio adapter or Bluetooth headphones.
 Second, the keyboard feels cramped and uncomfortable to type on, making it useful only for short emails and messages.
 Last but not least: battery life.
 You can get around 14 hours if you only browse the web, but video playback cuts it to a little less than five hours.